 - Secure your online accounts.
 Scammers often target your online accounts, such as your email, bank, and social media profiles.
 Make sure you’re using strong and unique passwords for every account as well as two-factor authentication (2FA).

 - Consider signing up for identity theft protection.
 Aura’s top-rated identity theft protection monitors all of your most sensitive personal information, online accounts, and finances for signs of fraud.
 If a scammer tries to access your accounts or finances, Aura can help you take action before it’s too late.
 Try Aura’s 14-day free trial for immediate protection while you’re most vulnerable.

 Related: How To Remove Your Personal Information From the Internet →

 Reviewing your credit history is one of the most effective ways to know if your identity has been stolen.

 Unfortunately, most people don't check their credit report until it's too late.
 For example, imagine you're attempting to buy a new car at the dealership but the lender denies you a line of credit.
 This could be a sign of credit theft.

-If you have any doubts, request a free credit report from one of the three major credit bureaus — Equifax, Experian, or TransUnion.
-You can get a free credit report from the federally authorized site, AnnualCreditReport.com.
+If you suspect fraud, request a free credit report from a credit bureau.
+Place this request with any one of the three major credit bureaus — Equifax, Experian, or TransUnion.
+You can also get a free credit report from the federally-approved AnnualCreditReport.com.

 Look for unauthorized charges or withdrawals on all your debit and credit accounts.
-Don't ignore the small transactions either, as thieves will often start with a small purchase to test whether a card works — and to gauge how vigilant the account holder is.
+Don't ignore the small transactions either, as thieves will often start with a test purchase to see whether a card works — and to gauge how vigilant the account holder is.